Purchases through our links may earn LEVVVEL a commission.

 Overall, the Ryzen 5 5600X is a massive upgrade over the 3600X, at least when it comes to gaming.
 Productivity performance is higher, but not by a lot.
 Then, there’s the price.
 The Ryzen 5 3600X is, at the moment, just twenty percent cheaper than the 5600X. if that’s the case in your area, don’t think about getting the 3600X.
 The 5600X is definitely worth its price.
 You can get a cheaper board or keep the box cooler for a while, until you save up for a decent aftermarket solution, and soak up the price difference.

 On the other hand, the 3600X never was a particularly popular CPU due to the fact that the Ryzen 5 3600 costs way less while providing almost the same performance.
 And this is true, even today.
 At the moment, it seems that the 3600 saw a price increase due to the launch of the new CPUs but we reckon it will start selling at its regular price soon.
 If you can find it for less than $200, it’s still worth getting if you need a budget gaming CPU.
-But that could change if we see the rumored Ryzen 5 5600 releasing in early 2021.
-If that happens, the 5600 will be a much better buy than both the 3600 and the 5600X.

 The 5600X, on the other hand, is the best bang for the buck gaming CPU at the moment.
 If you need a fast CPU that works amazingly with every modern game, get it.
 It has almost the same gaming performance as the 10900K and other Zen 3 CPUs with the Ryzen 7 5800X, placed one tier above the 5600X, sporting a 50 percent price premium over the 5600X.
 For the price difference you can get a higher tier GPU, double your RAM or get a faster RAM kit, or upgrade multiple components (get a larger SSD and a better case, or a better board and better cooling, etc.).
 The CPU also doesn’t demand an expensive board and cooling making the 5600X the best choice for people who want the best graphics card but don’t want to spend a fortune on their CPU.